ropensci/roweb3/content/blog/2026-01-20-introducing-distionary/index.md

 That’s because you can see the many ways distributions can be represented, not just by the usual density or probability mass functions seen in textbooks.

 This feature also allows for extensibility of the probaverse.
-For example, the [distplyr](https://distplyr.probaverse.com/) package from the probaverse creates mixture distributions, for which a closed form for the quantile function does not exist.
+For example, the probaverse’s distplyr package creates mixture distributions, which do not have an explicit formula for the quantile function.
 However, this is not problematic – the distribution can still be defined, and distionary will figure out what the quantiles are.

 ## What’s to come?